ahrtr/etcd-issues/docs/troubleshooting/how_to_debug_performance_issue.md

 # Network I/O
 Please pay attention to metrics `peer_round_trip_time_seconds` if you suspect the peer communication is slow.
 Usually it should be < 100ms.
 If it's single-node cluster, please ignore this metrics.
+You can also just `ping` between control plane VMs.

 ```
 # curl --cacert /path/to/etcdctl-ca.crt --cert /path/to/etcdctl.crt --key /path/to/etcdctl.key https://<IP or FQDN>:2379/metrics | grep peer_round_trip_time_seconds